Child Autism Assessments

 Stage 2 - Autism Full Assessment

-In order to provide a multi-disciplinary assessment, the Clinical Psychologist will discuss the information gathered with either an Occupational Psychologist or a Speech and Language Therapist depending on which discipline is felt to be the most appropriate.
+In order to provide a multi-disciplinary assessment, the Clinical Psychologist will discuss any information gathered with either an Occupational Psychologist or a Speech and Language Therapist depending on which discipline is felt to be the most appropriate.

 After your Assessment.